silash35/model-library/models/tank/mixer-with-heating/README.md

 ## Model Assumptions

 - The fluid is incompressible, with constant density.
-- Gravity-driven outlet follows Torricelli-type behavior
-- The inlet flow is assumed known and measurable.
+- All inlet volumetric flow rates and the outlet volumetric flow rate are known and measurable.
+- Shaft work is negligible (weakly viscous fluid).
+- Perfect and ideal mixing inside the tank.

-- Kinetic and potential energy are negligible.
+- Kinetic and potential energy contributions are negligible.
-- The liquid is a pure substance: the jacket steam enters and leaves at its saturation temperature.
+- No chemical reactions occur in the tank.
+- Mass accumulation inside the heating coil is negligible.
 - The specific heat capacity $c_p$ of the tank liquid is constant.
-- The tank has a constant cross-sectional area $A$.
-- No chemical reactions occur in the tank.
-- There are no leaks, evaporation losses, or other unmodeled energy or mass losses.
+- No leaks, evaporation, or any other unaccounted mass or energy losses occur.
-- The accumulation of mass inside the heating jacket is negligible.
-- The jacket steam pressure and temperature remain constant.
+- The steam used for heating is a pure condensable substance and enters and leaves the coil at its saturation temperature.
+- The concentrations of species A and B are sufficiently low that their presence does not significantly alter the liquid density or the heat capacity.

 ## Model Classification